sparkflows/sparkflows-docs/docs/tutorials/analytics/nyc-taxidata-annalysis.rst

-NYC Taxidata Annalysis
+NYC Taxidata Analysis
 ======================

 This workflow reads in a sample dataset.
-It then annalyse Average speed of taxis at each hour with sample data and prints the results.
+It then analyses average speed of taxis at each hour with sample data and prints the results.

-Worklow
+Workflow
 -------

 Below is the workflow.
 It does the following:

 * Reads data from a dataset.
-* Extract hour from pickup time.
+* Extracts hour from pickup time.
-* Calculate the speed per hour.
+* Calculates the speed per hour.
-* Calculate the average speed per hour.
+* Calculates the average speed per hour.
 * Prints the results.
-* Display average speed per hour on chart.
+* Displays average speed per hour on chart.

 .. figure:: ../../_assets/tutorials/analytics/nyc-taxidata-annalysis/1.PNG
    :alt: NYC Taxidata Annalysis